jongio/vscodespaces/vs-online/quickstarts/browser.md

 Follow the instructions in `README.md`, and return to this document when complete.

 You can return to the Codespaces management portal with your browser's back navigation.
-To reconnect to the codespace, select the **My Quick Environment** link in the codespace card.
+To reconnect to the codespace, select the **My Quick Codespace** link in the codespace card.

 ## 5. Delete the codespace

-To delete the newly created codespace, open the **More** options menu in the lower right of the **My Quick Environment** card and select **Delete**.
+To delete the newly created codespace, open the **More** options menu in the lower right of the **My Quick Codespace** card and select **Delete**.

 ![Delete in Visual Studio Codespaces management portal](../images/delete-env-vso-01.png)